Everest Rapid Expedition

 • Mask and Regulator: Will be provided Top Out or Summit mask regulator for each member and climbing Sherpa

-• Backup Oxygen And Mask Regulator: In case of emergencies, sufficient oxygen and mask regulator available at our base camp
+• Backup Oxygen And Mask Regulator: In case of emergencies, sufficient oxygen and mask regulators available at our base camp

-• One IMFGA Certified Mountain Guide and one Sherpa Supporter per member
+• Guide: One IFMGA Certified Mountain Guide and one Sherpa Supporter per member

-• Equipment Allowance For Staff: Equipment allowance for Base Camp cook, camp two cook, and kitchen helpers
+• Equipment Allowance For Staff: Equipment allowance for Base Camp cook, camp two cooks, and kitchen helpers

 • Rescue Insurance: Helicopter rescue insurance for high altitude climbing guide, cook, and staff